 It was in the year 2004 when Google officially released ‘Invite only’ Gmail service(Beta), an email service by Google, which offered more memory and better user interface, compared to both Hotmail and Yahoomail.
 This new competition from Google forced Microsoft to come up with new innovations in Hotmail.
 In response, Microsoft released upgraded version of Hotmail offering more space, better speed and other enhancements.

 Microsoft didn’t want any competing email service to phase out Hotmail and therefore initiated developement work on their much enhanced email system from early 2005 itself.
-Beta testers of Microsoft’s enhanced email system kept on increasing, until the beta users reached millions.
+Beta testers of Microsoft’s enhanced email system kept on increasing, until the beta users reached millions (by brittany at tf online).
 In late 2007, Microsoft finally decided to roll out their new and enhanced email system to all of its 270 Million userbase.
 Microsoft rebranded “MSN Hotmail” as “Windows Live Hotmail” as well.
 Below is a screenshot of Windows Live Hotmail in mid 2008.
 There hasn’t been many changes since then.

 Today, with over 12 years of innovation and close to 300 Million users, Windows Live Hotmail has truly transformed from a “nascent idea” to an “email heavyweight”